-Here’s the honest truth: you don’t need a degree to work as an interior decorator!
+Here’s the honest truth: you don’t need a degree to work as an interior decorator.
 But that doesn’t mean you shouldn’t have a formal education.
-Have you ever considered an interior decorating certification?
+You should be doing everything you can to stand out among other budding designers.

 Keep reading to find out whether an interior decorating certification or degree is the right path for you!